TIBCOSoftware/snappydata/docs/install/building_from_source.md

 ```

 Even with the above, running unit tests in IDEA may result in more runtime errors due to unexpected **slf4j** versions.
-A more comprehensive way to correct, both the compilation and unit test problems in IDEA, is to update the snappy-cluster or for whichever module unit tests are to be run and have the **TEST** imports at the end.
+A more comprehensive way to correct, both the compilation and unit test problems in IDEA, is to update the TIBCO ComputeDB cluster or for whichever module unit tests are to be run and have the **TEST** imports at the end.

 The easiest way to do that is to close IDEA, open the module IML file (**.idea/modules/cluster/snappy-cluster_2.11.iml** in this case) in an editor.
 Search for **scope="TEST"** and move all those lines to the bottom just before `</component>` close tag.